Indexation

 Indexation is a technique to adjust income payments by means of a price index, in order to maintain the purchasing power of the public after inflation, while deindexation is the unwinding of indexation.
+It is often used to make sure regular payments, such as pension payments keep pace with inflation, so that they have the same value in real terms over time.

 Overview

 From a macroeconomics standpoint there are four main categories of indexation: